 Most of my time is spent on Human-Computer Interaction (HCI) research.
-I am particularly focused on the design and evaluation of novel systems that support creativity, learning, collaboration, and information sharing.
-See publications for more.
+I am particularly focused on the design and evaluation of novel systems that support creativity and collaboration in formal and informal learning, and at home.
+See publications.

 I am also module convenor for G64ICP: Introduction to Computer Programming and G64IPD: Introduction to Computer Programming and Development.